Welcome to our Explained for Executives series - software development topics explained in simple words for business owners, CEOs, and managers.

 How quickly a new developer can start working on your product?
 Assuming he already has code on his machine, he still has to install some local server, set up a database, install required libraries, third party software, and configure it all together.
 How long does it take?
 From a few hours to many days.
 Even if your project has a good onboarding manual that explains all the steps, there is a high chance that it won’t work for every laptop and system configuration.
 Usually, onboarding a new developer is a collaborative effort of the whole team that helps the newcomer to install all missing parts and resolve all system issues.

 And with Docker?
 With Docker all these manual installation & configuration steps are done automatically inside the Docker container.
 So it is as simple as launching Docker and running one command (docker-compose up), that will do all the work for the developer.
-No matter if he uses Docker on macOS, Windows or Linux.
+No matter if he uses Docker on macOS (macOS with M1 chip), Windows or Linux.

 This will requrie to create a Docker setup for the project first, but that is something you do only once and later everyone can benefit out of it ( see an example Docker setup for Symfony project ).